rodneyshupe/Cookbook/Recipes/Desserts/PeachTarteTatinWithOrangeBlossomCream.rst

 1. Preheat the oven to 350F (180C).
-2. Place a cast-iron pan or an ovenproof frying pan over low heat and add the caster sugar and 100 millilitres (3.5 oz) of water.
+2. Place a cast-iron pan or an ovenproof frying pan over low heat and add the caster sugar and 100 millilitres (3.5 ounces) of water.
 Stir until the sugar has dissolved.
 3. Once the sugar has dissolved, increase the heat to high and simmer for 12 to 14 minutes or until the syrup is a light golden-brown colour.
 Stir